Srijan369/Ecommerce-SQL-Analysis/README.md

 ---

 ## 🚀 Conclusion

-This project provides a clear understanding of sales performance using data analysis and visualization.
-It helps businesses make informed decisions based on data-driven insights.
+This dashboard provides a comprehensive view of sales performance and helps businesses make informed decisions by identifying trends, risks, and opportunities.

 ---

-## 👤 Author
+## 📌 Author

-Srijan Yadav
+**Srijan Yadav**
 Aspiring Data Analyst